ozgurgulsuna/CENG786-MotionPlanning/Introduction and Logistics.md

 and a path $ c \in C^0$ is $c: [0,1] \rightarrow W_{free}$ where $c(0) = q_{start}$ and $c(1) = q_{goal}$.

+The goal of a motion planning [[algorithm]] is to find a feasible path in the free space that satisfies any given constraints or objectives, such as minimizing distance or avoiding certain regions of the [[workspace]].

 -----
 #CENG786 - [Robot Motion Control and Planning](Robot%20Motion%20Control%20and%20Planning.md) at [METU](METU.md)